sensorbuilder/working-with-beats-on-repeat/README.md

-# 🎵 Dance & Non-Stop Dance Radio Streams
+# 🎵 Beats on Repeat - Dance & Non-Stop Dance Radio Streams

 A curated collection of 50+ dance radio stations from the Netherlands and around the world, perfect for VLC Media Player and other streaming audio players.